charliegdev/python_notes/python_24/loop.markdown

     C
 ```

-In the above code, code block B & C are mutually exclusive: if B runs, and we call `break`, we won't run code block C under else; otherwise, if B never runs, and `break` is never called, we run code block C.
+In the above code, code block B & C are mutually exclusive: if B runs, and we call `break`, we won't run code block C under `else`; otherwise, if B never runs, and `break` is never called, we run code block C.

 ### Loop Variable Residual Value